dbt-labs/docs.getdbt.com/website/docs/tutorial/building-your-first-project/schedule-a-job.md

 ## Create and run a job

-Jobs are a set of dbt commands (e.g. `dbt run`, `dbt test`) that you want to run on a schedule.
+Jobs are a set of dbt commands that you want to run on a schedule.
+For example, `dbt run` and `dbt test`.

 1. After creating your deployment environment, you should be directed to the page for new environment.
 If not, click ![hamburger icon](/img/hamburger-icon.png), then click **Jobs**.
 2. Click **New Job** and provide a name, for example "Production run", and link to the Environment you just created.
 3. Click **Generate docs**.
-4. Ensure you have the following commands as part of your job:
+4. Ensure you include these commands as part of your job:
       * `dbt run`
       * `dbt test`
 5. For this exercise, **do NOT** set a schedule for your project to run -- while your organization's project **should** run regularly, there's no need to run this project on a schedule.
-You might use up your BigQuery credits if you schedule it.
 6. Select **Save**, then click **Run now** to run your job.
 7. Click the run to see the progress — once the run is complete, click **View Documentation** to see the docs for your project.